Shaker of Hell: Captain Moroni

 Now, the Lamanites had invaded the sovereign territory of the Nephites but were frightened by the tactical gear with which the Nephites adorned themselves and decided to flee back to their own lands.
 Captain Moroni did not act without the word of the Lord.

-He knew the hatred the Lamanites harbored toward his people and he wanted to know if God would allow them to retaliated against them for invading their lands--where to find them.
+Knowing the hatred the Lamanites harbored toward his people, Moroni wanted to know if God would allow them to retaliated against them for invading their lands--where to find them.

 God told Alma that those dissenters and Lamanites would attack the less secure parts of the land and to head them off, which they did.
 A severe battle ensued and Moroni prevailed.